MicrosoftDocs/dynamics-365-project-operations/articles/psa/plan-work-in-project-service-automation-add-in.md

 ---
-title: Plan your work in Microsoft Project with the Project Service add-in
+title: Plan your work in Microsoft Project with the Project Service Automation add-in
-description: This article provides information about how to use the Microsoft Project add-in for Microsoft Project Service.
+description: This article provides information about how to use the Microsoft Project add-in for Microsoft Project Service Automation.
 author: ruhercul
 ms.custom:
   - dyn365-projectservice